 - Lectures

 - Matlab computer tutorials and labs most Thursdays in the Ungar computer teaching lab.
-Hand-in assignment mid semester.
+Hand-in assignment based on the labs mid semester.

 - Several paper discussions that cover recent progress in the field, or classical papers.

 - Final project (in small groups)

 - No exams

 - Participation